Reference for ultralytics/utils/torch_utils.py

 Source code in ultralytics/utils/torch_utils.py

-"""Initialize model weights to random values."""
+"""Initialize model weights, biases, and module settings to default values."""

 for m in model.modules():